seabourne/nxus-help-topics/introduction.md

 Help Scout refers to as _articles_):
 -   **Help Beacons** - You can add trigger elements to your web page to display help topics in the Help Scout Beacon (a modal help dialog).
-    In this case, you identify the help topic, and the Beacon logic handles its display.
+    You identify the help topic, and the Beacon logic handles its display.
 -   **Topic Details** - You can retrieve the detailed data for a help topic.
-In this case, you're responsible for whatever user you want to make of the data.
+You're responsible for whatever use you want to make of the data.
 (Help topics can provide a handy place to stash material that isn't strictly a help topic, but benefits from being easily accessible for editing; welcome messages, for example.)

 Here's a bit of background on how Help Scout organizes help content:
 -   **Article** - As noted above, help content is referred to as an